 If you are an employer, you can support your workforce by making them aware that there is help available for people suffering from domestic violence.
 If you suddenly lose contact with an employee, take swift action to contact or visit them in case they are in danger.
 If you believe an employee is at immediate risk, contact the emergency services.

 As an employer, you also have influence over your employees and their behaviour.
 You can be a positive influence by reminding employees that there is never an excuse for domestic abuse or violence, no matter what strains they may be under.
+The circumstances could be crucial when it comes to filing your domestic abuse claims.

 Support For Younger Abuse Victims